Amtrak long-distance trains can be a fun adventure, especially if you have the right tools.

 Silver Star #91 & #92

 Like the Silver Meteor, this train takes passengers from New York to Miami but with a slight detour to serve a few inland North and South Carolina communities.

-This train runs daily with major stops at New York, Philadelphia, Washington DC, Raleigh, Savannah, Jacksonville, Orlando.
-Tampa / Miami.
+The Silver Star runs daily with significant stops at New York, Philadelphia, Washington DC, Raleigh, Savannah, Jacksonville, Orlando, Tampa, and Miami.